robguevarra/gh-website/ProjectDocs/Build_Notes/unlayer-email-editor-integration_phase-1_implementation.md

 ## Remaining Tasks

-1. Create additional well-designed template types:
-   - Newsletter templates
-   - Announcement templates
-   - Marketing campaign templates
-   - Course enrollment templates
-2. Add template management features:
-   - Ability to delete templates
-   - Ability to rename templates
-   - Template duplication functionality
-3. Test templates in various email clients (Gmail, Outlook, Apple Mail, etc.)
+1. Test templates in various email clients (Gmail, Outlook, Apple Mail, etc.)
-4. Train admin users on the new editor capabilities
+2. Train admin users on the new editor capabilities
-5. Document the new template creation process for the content team
+3. Document the new template creation process for the content team

+**Note**: The following tasks have been completed:
+- Created well-designed template types (Newsletter, Announcement, Marketing campaign, Course enrollment)
+- Added template management features (Delete, Rename, Duplicate)

 ## Completed Work (as of May 8, 2025)